Engineering Careers | Blog Post

 Software developers hold one of the 25 most common jobs in America and predictions indicate that software development will grow much faster than other industries over the next ten years, at an astounding 25% growth rate.

 At the same time, the labor shortage in America continues to affect all industries, including software development.
 As a result, there’s a huge demand for people in this industry, causing more jobs and higher wages for software developers.

 Whether you’re looking to learn to code for fun, you’re seriously considering training to become a software developer, or you’re an experienced coder who wants to stay up-to-date on the latest languages, you’ll want to add the top programming languages to your repertoire.

 But in an industry advancing at breakneck speed, it can often be hard to tell which coding languages make the most sense for your particular situation.
-We’ve done the research for you on the most in-demand programming languages.
+We’ve done the research for you on the most popular coding languages in 2023.

 Python is another popular coding language that’s great for beginners.
 It’s used for data science, app development, and back-end development.
 Additionally, developers using it to create programs can use various styles of programming, such as object-oriented, functional, and reflective styles.
 Python was used to develop popular platforms like YouTube and Google Search, thus proving itself one of the best coding languages to learn.

 As a very versatile language, Python includes a broad library of basic tasks and commands.
 This versatility makes it one of the most in-demand programming languages in 2023, for beginners and advanced programmers alike.